dynamy/ocp18/environment/README.md

 ## Connecting

-Once OpenShift is up and running, you can connect to the cluster using the `oc login` command via:
+Once OpenShift is up and running, you can connect to OpenShift from both inside and outside the virtual machine using the `oc login` command:

 ```
 oc login https://1.2.3.4:8443 -u developer -p developer --insecure-skip-tls-verify